gammalib/gammalib/doc/source/users/user_manual/inst/cta/irf.rst

 :doxy:`GCTAAeff2D` reads the full effective area as function of energies and off-axis angle from a FITS table.
-The FITS table is expected to be in the :ref:`sec_cta_rsptable` format.
+The FITS table is expected to be in the :ref:`um_cta_rsptable` format.
 From this two-dimensional table, the effective area values are determine by bi-linear interpolation in the base 10 logarithm of photon energy and the offset angle.